(Sleeping) Rail projects in Turkey

 Some earthwork were started on about 90km in the late 1980's on the Sincan Beypazarı part of the project before being halted for lack of funding.
 Should the project be revived, this earthwork may not be used as the maximum speed might be increased, as permitted by today's technology.

-Currently, this project is in the dark and replaced by much more realistic double tracking & realignment of the traditional line (see the Facts page
+This project is in the dark and replaced by much more realistic double tracking & realignment along the traditional route.
+See High speed train (Yüksek Hızlı Tren) in Wikipedia.

 Georgia and Turkey are trying to reinforce their political ties and increase their reciprocal international trade.
 For this reason, the two countries decided to improve their cross border transport infrastructure.